-The unfunded actuarial liability is amortized over a rolling ten year period from each valuation date.
+The net unfunded actuarial liability (after subtracting payments due from municipalities paying for prior service) is amortized over a rolling ten year period from each valuation date.
 The payments are determined assuming total pay increases by the annual inflation rate.